edouard-lopez/mast/README.md

 It is useful to know that a `make` command can take a series of tasks to accomplish, the previous `make install` task could have been run as `make check-system install-infra deploy`, which is more explicit but a bit longer.

-### Tips and tricks
+### Tips and Tricks

-For administrator unfamiliar with `makefile` syntax, you need to be aware of the following:
+For administrator familiar with _Bash_'s syntax but unfamiliar with `makefile`'s one, you need to be aware of the following:

-* variables can be pass to the makefile script as follow: `make MY_VAR=123 taskname` ;
+* variables can be pass to the makefile script as follow: `make MYVAR=123 taskname` ;
 * the `$` (dollar sign) **must be escaped** if you want to have access to bash variable (e.g. ~~$HOME~~ → `$$HOME`) ;
-* multilines commands should end with a `\` (backslash).
-In a similar fashion than `bash` ;
+* multi-lines Bash commands should end with a `; \` (semi-column and backslash).
+Otherwise _make_ will consider each line to be isolated for the surrounding ones ;
-* the `@` (at sign) is use to prevent a command to be printed prior to execution.
+* the `@` (at sign) in the begin of a line is use to prevent a command to be printed prior to execution.
 If you want to see what commands the task really executed, with variables expanded, simply remote the `@`-sign from the beginning of the line :).

-## Installation
+### Installation

 You must get the project on both the customer's node and your infrastructure: